roshanthamalaka/assignment_pyapp_ac/K8Manifests/Readme.md

 https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/
 Modified the Service from NodePort to LoadBalancer therefore

-After that IT has assigned external IP and Able to Access from static Public IP
+After that IT has assigned external IP and Able to Access from static Public IP.